lehadnk/image-upload-form/README.md

 }
 ```

-Negative response, error message will be "Something went wrong!":
+Negative response, an error message "Something went wrong!" will be shown:
-shown:
 ```json
 {
      status: false,